daattali/beautiful-jekyll/policies.md

 For Block 2 onward of 2021-22, the following are also **NOT** permitted:

-- taking a quiz from a remote location without prior permission
+- taking a quiz from a remote location without prior permission (see below on how to obtain permission)
 - leaving the quiz room early with your laptop
 - leaving and re-entering the quiz room (other than for purposes such as using the washroom)